ryle-e/ryle-radio-docs/ryle-radio-docs/index.md

 - **Some parts can't be modified at runtime**- specifically observers and adding new tracks to stations (the latter of which you technically can do but may require some tinkering, and can easily be worked-around)

 ## Contact, Contribute
-You can contact me at `rjdwalrus@gmail.com` for any questions, suggestions, issues, or really anything else.
+You can contact me at `rjdwalrus@gmail.com` for any questions, suggestions, issues, or really anything else!
 The package itself is in a public Git repository, so feel free to add issues or discussions there.

 This is the first open-source package I have developed, and so I'm not too well-versed in the contributions process outside of simple collaboration.
 If you want to add anything to the package or make any changes, feel free to make a pull request!
 I'll update the Asset Store version semi-frequently when changes are made.